-Apple showed its commitment to keeping that confidential data secure by adding two-step verification to Apple ID and iCloud users today.
-The new security feature will prompt users to to enter their Apple username and password, plus an additional verification code sent via text message to one of your devices.
+Earlier this year in March, Apple added the two-step verification for all Apple ID and iCloud users.
+The security feature prompts users to to enter their Apple username and password, plus an additional verification code sent via text message to one of your devices.

 First, Change Your Passwords

-- If you're at risk, then change your Apple ID immediately, as well as your iTunes ID (if it's different).
+- To make sure you're not at risk for any security issues, change your Apple ID immediately, as well as your iTunes ID (if it's different).
 This is the key to your iCloud, which can control almost everything in your device: from your contacts to your photostream to your email.

 Second, Understand How Apps Interact With iCloud

-- iMessage — If your iMessage is associated with an email account (which is most likely if you've synced iMessage to an iPad or Mac), than these messages are accessible to anyone who can download the Messages app.
-That email account is most likely your Apple ID, and again, if your stalker has that information, then he or she can read every iMessage you send, remotely, on another device without your knowledge.
+- iMessage — If your iMessage is associated with an email account (which is most likely if you've synced iMessage to an iPad or Mac), then these messages are accessible to anyone who can download the Messages app.
+That email account is most likely your Apple ID, and again, if a hacker has that information, then he or she can read every iMessage you send, remotely, on another device without your knowledge.